pdimens/harpy/development.md

 (unless there is a very good reason otherwise) since automatic Docker tagging happens upon releases of new Harpy versions.

 ## Automations
-### Testing
+### testing
 CI (**C**ontinuous **I**ntegration) is a term describing automated actions that do things to/with your code and are triggered by how you interact with a repository.
 Harpy has a series of GitHub Actions triggered by interactions with the `main` branch (in `.github/workflows`) to test the Harpy modules depending on which files are being changed by the push or pull request.
-It's setup such that, for example, when files associated with demultiplexing are altered, it will run `harpy demultiplex` on the test data in the cloud and notify the Harpy devs if for some reason `harpy demultiplex` could not run successfully to completion.
+It's set up such that, for example, when files associated with demultiplexing are altered, it will run `harpy demultiplex` on the test data in the cloud and notify the Harpy devs if for some reason `harpy demultiplex` could not run successfully to completion.
 These tests do not test for accuracy, but test for breaking behavior.
-You'd be shocked to find out how many errors crop up this way and require more development so Harpy can be resilient to more use cases.
+You'd be shocked to find out how many errors crop up this way and require more work so Harpy can be resilient to more use cases.
-### Releases
+### releases
 There is [an automation](https://github.com/pdimens/harpy/blob/dev/.github/workflows/createrelease.yml) that gets triggered every time Harpy is tagged with the new version.
 It strips out the unnecessary files and will upload a cleaned tarball to the new release (reducing filesize by orders of magnitude).
 The automation will also